How to Pass the Ham Radio Technician Exam in 2026

 Start with Online Practice Tests

-The most effective way to prepare is by taking practice tests using the actual question pool.
-Online practice test sites like this one randomly select questions just like the real exam, giving you immediate feedback on your answers.
+The best preparation is taking practice tests from the real question pool.
+Sites like this one pull questions randomly, just like the actual exam, and give you instant feedback.

-- Take another practice test and repeat the process
+- Take another test and repeat the process.

-- Continue until you're consistently scoring 85% or higher
+- Keep going until you're scoring 85% or higher consistently.

 Focus on High-Impact Areas First

-Since FCC rules and regulations account for 6 out of 35 questions, mastering this section gives you the biggest score boost.
-These questions often involve straightforward memorization:
+FCC rules and regulations make up 6 of the 35 questions.
+Nailing this section gives your score a quick lift.
+These questions are often about straight memorization:

 - Frequency privileges for different license classes